aridiosilva/SmartContractsBlockchain/README.md

 # BlockChain Smart Contracts

+The goal of blockchain is to allow digital information to be recorded and distributed, but not edited.

 The concept and idea of Smart Contracts was born with Nick Szabo in his paper originally published in 1997, as we can see the the link below:

 - [The Idea of Smart Contracts Nick Szabo published in 1997](https://nakamotoinstitute.org/the-idea-of-smart-contracts/)